Academy at Ivy Ridge

-Academy at Ivy Ridge was an independent privately owned and operated for-profit disciplinary boarding school in Ogdensburg, New York.
+Academy at Ivy Ridge was an independent privately owned and operated for-profit behavior modification facility in Ogdensburg, New York, that marketed itself as "a boarding school ... for troubled teenagers."
+The 2024 Netflix documentary series The Program: Cons, Cults, and Kidnapping documented the conditions at the facility and the lasting impact it had on the people who attended it.

 Ownership and affiliation

-The institution was owned by the business partnership of the Jason G. Finlinson Corporation and the Joseph and Alyn Mitchell Corporation.
+The institution was owned by a business partnership consisting of the Jason G. Finlinson Corporation and the Joseph and Alyn Mitchell Corporation.
 The property on which the school stood was purchased in 2001 by Robert Browning Lichfield Family Limited of Toquerville, Utah, and the school opened later that year in affiliation with the World Wide Association of Specialty Programs and Schools (WWASPS).
-In 2003 the New York Times reported that the school's director had previously been an administrator at Casa by the Sea.
-In January 2006, Ivy Ridge announced that it had withdrawn from WWASPS in November 2005 because of the negative media attention that WWASPS was receiving.
-However, the Teen Help subsidiary of WWASPS still conducted marketing for the school as of March 2007.
+In 2003, the New York Times reported that the school's director had previously been an administrator at Casa by the Sea.
+In January 2006, Ivy Ridge announced that it had withdrawn from WWASPS the previous November because of the negative media attention that WWASPS was receiving.
+However, the Teen Help subsidiary of WWASPS was still marketing for the school as late as March 2007.

 Location

-Academy at Ivy Ridge sits on 237 acre of land located close to the St. Lawrence River.
+The Academy at Ivy Ridge sits on 237 acre of land located close to the St. Lawrence River.
 The facility, the former home of Mater Dei College, has over 200000 sqft of building space which houses classrooms, dorms, recreational areas, computer centers, science labs, food services, and offices.
 School promotional materials state that the facility boasts cross-country ski trails, nature trails, tennis courts, basketball courts, sand volleyball area, baseball, football and soccer fields, all located within a wooded setting.
-However, students were not permitted to look out windows as lower levels.
-A student could reach upper level status in as little as 8 months and earn the privilege to look outside, and occasionally be taken outside to play during a monthly upper level activity.
+However, students were not permitted to look out windows at "lower levels".
+A student could reach "upper level" status in as little as 8 months and then earn the privilege to look outside, and, once a month, be taken outside.